medius-group/onboarding-docs/3_apa/2_configuration/060_validation_config_020_invalid_inv.md

-Require a comment before invalidating an invoice.
+To require a comment before invalidating an invoice:

 Go to Administration --> Validator Configuration